NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Experiments

-Considering that the trajectory of the robot is affected by the speed, we analyze the influence of the maximum speed of the robot on the policy transfer from simulation to real environment.
-We carry out 2 trials at the Level 1 for each method and each scenario, where robot start pose and goals of the simulation are the same as the real environment.
+Considering that the trajectory of the robot is affected by the speed, we analyze the influence of the maximum speed of the robot on the policy transfer from simulation to {the} real environment.
+We carry out 2 trials at Level 1 for each method and each scenario, where the robot starts to pose and the goals of the simulation are the same as the real environment.

-Table \ref{table_speed} shows the performance comparison of the baselines under different maximum navigation speeds.
 From the results in the simulation environment, while SPL and SFPL of UDR are not significantly affected by the increase in speed. the change of speed has a significant impact on SPL and SFPL of other methods, and both decrease with the larger speed.
 From the results in the real environment, SPL and SFPL of almost all methods decrease with increasing speed.
 TrajGap also increases with the increase of velocity.

-For a clearer view of the relationship between the sim2real gap and the maximum velocity, we have drawn the simulation and real performance differences of different metric of different methods over different velocities in Fig. \ref{fig_speed_results}.
+For a clearer view of the relationship between the sim2real gap and the maximum velocity, we have drawn the simulation and real performance differences of different metrics of different methods over different velocities in Fig. \ref{fig_speed_results}.
 From the results in the figure, SPL and SFPL gaps of SimOpt and GAT increase rapidly with velocity, especially from $1.0 m/s$ to $1.5 m/s$.
 SPLs of UDR and DROID have a severe decrease with increasing speed in the simulation environment, which leads to the opposite trend of their SPL gaps from SimOpt and GAT.
-The SPL gap of non-sim2real method also increases with velocity.
-For all methods, the trajectory discrepancy between the simulation and the real increases with the increasing velocity.
+The SPL gap of the non-sim2real method also increases with velocity.
+For all methods, the trajectory discrepancy between the simulation and the real increases with increasing velocity.
 From the above results, we conclude that { with the increasing velocity, the performance of algorithms in simulation and real environment decreases, and TrajGaps of all methods increase. }